Search NWMVCA:

 Section 1.
 Meetings shall be held annually at a place and time to be determined by the Executive Committee.

-ARTICLE VI: TERM OF OFFICE
+ARTICLE VI: TERMS OF OFFICE

 Section 1.
-All officers shall serve for one year, with the exception of the Executive Director and the Secretary/Treasurer, or until their successors are elected and qualified.
-No officer except the Secretary/Treasurer shall succeed themselves.
-Newly elected officers and representatives shall begin their duties at the close of the annual business meeting.
+All officers, with the exception of the Secretary/Treasurer and the Executive Director, shall serve for one year or until their successors are elected and qualified or advanced, as in the positions of President-Elect, President, and Past President.
+No officer except the Secretary/Treasurer and the Executive Director shall succeed themselves.
+Newly elected, advanced, or appointed officers shall begin their duties at the close of the annual business meeting.

 Section 2.
-All elective officers shall be elected by a plurality of the total votes cast for each office.
-The office of President and President-Elect shall not appear on the ballot.
-In case of a tie vote for any elective office, the election will be decided by a majority of the voting members at the annual business meeting.
+All elective officers (Vice President and Secretary/Treasurer) and representatives (State and Provincial Representatives, Industry Representative, and Trustee Representative) shall be elected by a plurality of the total votes cast for each office by the Association's voting membership.
+All elected officers and representatives shall serve in one-year terms.
+All elected officers and representatives, with the exception of the Vice President, may serve multiple terms.
+The office of President, President-Elect, Past President, and Executive Director shall not appear on the ballot.
+In the event of a tie vote for any elective position, whether for an officer or a representative, the election will be decided by a majority of the voting members present at the annual business meeting.
+Newly elected officers and representatives shall begin their duties at the close of the annual business meeting.

 ARTICLE VII: EXECUTIVE COMMITTEE